Employment conditions during natural disasters and emergencies

 An employee may have entitlements under their award or agreement that are relevant when they’re unable to attend work due to an emergency or natural disaster.
 If no such entitlement exists, this fact sheet will outline the options available to employers and employees depending on their circumstances.

 There may also be state-based advice and assistance available to affected employers and employees.
-Furthermore, state workplace health and safety laws provide for a general duty of care toward employees that should be considered.
+Furthermore, state workplace health and safety laws provide for a general duty of care towards employees that should be considered.

 What if an employer has to temporarily close?